Redefine Your Future in Public Health

 Courses for the Clinical Trials Research Concentration

-With a solid footing in epidemiology, clinical trials management, scientific writing for clinical research, regulatory affairs, and pharmacoepidemiology, you can fill out your curriculum with courses in chemistry, algebra, anatomy and physiology, and biological diversity.
+With a solid footing in epidemiology, clinical trials management, scientific writing for clinical research, regulatory affairs, and pharmacoepidemiology, you can fill out your curriculum with courses in anatomy and physiology, chemistry, algebra and biological diversity.

 Explore Clinical Trials Research Courses